Choose the right powertrain to lower your CO2

 ALD Automotive helps you find answers to these questions in a series of 3 articles.
 The first one focuses on electric cars, the second on plug-in hybrid vehicles and the last one on alternative fuels.

 2019 saw the arrival of a few new EVs, but these mainly belong to the middle and upper segment.
-2020 promises to bring a plethora of more affordable models in the lower segments.
+2020 brought a plethora of more affordable models in the lower segments despite an extraordinary worldwide context.
 As such, they become accessible to many more company car drivers.

 There is no denying that EVs are a key part in reducing CO2 emissions – both for OEMs and their customers.
-In a few years’ time, they will become the only vehicles allowed to enter low-emission zones, making them a must-integrate for companies who need to send out their staff into town.
+In a few years’ time, they will become the only vehicles allowed to enter low-emission zones, making them a must-integrate for companies who need to send out their staff into town and the Covid-19 crisis has definitely increased the awareness on this need for energetical transition.

 Fortunately, battery technology has improved and costs have come down considerably, resulting in EVs that suit the needs a large proportion of employees.
 Even the smaller electric cars now offer 300 km of range while boasting a compelling TCO.

 Still, the Total Cost of Ownership depends very much on the country.
-Norway, Germany, France, the Netherlands, for instance, offer substantial fiscal support, but the same does not apply to Poland or Czech Republic.
+Most of European countries have recently introduced substantial fiscal support, nevertheless an ad-hoc approach based on local specificities has to be considered.
 Also, the electricity cost in the country concerned can vary considerably and plays an important role in offsetting the higher list price of an EV.

 Finally, the availability of a charging point at home or at work is a sine qua non to make electric driving work.
 In short, EVs may become a viable alternative for many more drivers, it is a matter of checking whether all conditions are met – both practical and financial – to make them work.